xwmx/nb/README.md

 notes
 ```

-This will set up your initial 'home' notebook where notes will be stored.
+This will set up your initial "home" notebook where notes will be stored.

 ### Working with Notes